luceCoding/Programming-Interview-Questions-in-Python/real_interview_questions/Google/Minimize_road_between_stations.md

 When I was given this question.
 I was only given 30 mins.
 So you can attempt the solution with indexes which is much hard but not necessary to pass the interview.

 # SOLUTION 1
+So this will run at Nlog(N) where N is the sections of road.
+However, if there wasn't a need to sort inorder to find the sections of road and we were given the heap already, the run-time would be Klog(N).
 ```
 import heapq